Pernil al Horno

 Method

-- Cut deep crosshatches in a diamond pattern in the fat covering the pork.
+- Add the oil, vinegar, garlic, oregano, salt and pepper to a blender or food processor and process until smooth.
+This is your marinade, or adobo.
+If you like, cut deep crosshatches in a diamond pattern in the fat covering the pork.
 Do not cut into the meat itself.
-Add the oil, vinegar, garlic, oregano, salt and pepper to a blender or food processor and process until smooth.
-This is your marinade, or adobo.
-Rub the pork all over with the marinade and refrigerate for at least 3 hours, preferably overnight, turning occasionally.
-Before roasting, let the meat come to room temperature by removing it from the refrigerator 30-60 minutes before you put it in the oven.
+Rub the marinade all over the pork and refrigerate for at least 3 hours, preferably overnight, turning occasionally.
+Before roasting, let the meat come to room temperature by removing it from the refrigerator a half hour to hour before you put it in the oven.

 - Preheat oven to 350°F. and place the roast, fat side down, in a roasting pan just large enough to fit it.
 Cover the pan with foil, place in the oven and roast for 1 hour.